OSGeo/gdal/doc/source/programs/gdal_raster_footprint.rst

     or otherwise in georeferenced units of the source raster.
     This option is applied before the reprojection implied by :option:`--dst-crs`.

+.. option:: --dst-crs <CRS_DEF>

+    Target CRS of the output file.
+The <CRS_DEF> may be any of the usual GDAL/OGR forms, complete WKT, PROJ.4, EPSG:n or a file containing the WKT.
+    Specifying this option implies ``--coordinate-system=georeferenced``.
+    The footprint is reprojected from the CRS of the source raster to the specified CRS.

+.. option:: --location-field <field_name>

+    Specifies the name of the field in the resulting vector dataset where the path of the input dataset will be stored.
+The default field name is "location".
+To prevent writing the path of the input dataset, use :option:`--no-location-field`

+.. option:: --max-points <value>|unlimited

+    Maximum number of points of each output geometry (not counting the closing point of each ring, which is always identical to the first point).
+    The default value is 100. ``unlimited`` can be used to remove that limitation.

+.. option:: --min-ring-area <value>

+    Minimum value for the area of a ring
+    The unit of the area is in square pixels if :option:`--coordinate-system` equals ``pixel``, or otherwise in georeferenced units of the target vector dataset.
+    This option is applied after the reprojection implied by :option:`--dst-crs`

+.. option:: --no-location-field

+    Turns off the writing of the path of the input dataset as a field in the output vector dataset.

+.. option:: --output-layer <OUTPUT-LAYER>

+    Output layer name.
+Defaults to ``footprint``.

+.. option:: --overview <index>

+   To specify which overview level of source file must be used, when overviews are available on the source raster.
+By default the full resolution level is used.
+The index is 0-based, that is 0 means the first overview level.
+   This option is mutually exclusive with :option:`--src-nodata`.

 .. option:: --simplify-tolerance <value>

     The specified value of this option is the tolerance used to merge